Phimosis

 If someone has phimosis, it's not possible to pull (retract) their foreskin back over the head of their penis, or doing so hurts.

-Phimosis: Adhesion between foreskin and head of the penis (glans)
+Illustration: Phimosis: Adhesion between the foreskin and the head of the penis (glans)

 Causes

-There are different kinds of phimosis.
-If the natural tightness or adhesion of the foreskin doesn't go away within the child's first few years of life, it is called primary phimosis.
+There two kinds of phimosis: congenital and acquired.
+If the natural tightness or adhesion of the foreskin doesn't go away by the time the child reaches puberty, it is referred to as congenital phimosis.
 The causes of this kind of phimosis are unclear.

-“Acquired” or “pathological” phimosis is caused by scar tissue on the foreskin.
-The scarring may happen as a result of recurring inflammations or certain skin conditions.
-But it may also happen following injuries, such as small tears that arise when the foreskin is forced back.
+Acquired phimosis develops later in life and is caused by scar tissue on the foreskin.
+The scarring may happen as a result of inflammations or certain skin conditions.
+But it may also happen following injuries, such as small tears that arise when a child’s foreskin is forced back.

 Prevalence